yashchaud/qwenedit/README.md

 2. Create new endpoint
 3. Use custom container: `ghcr.io/<your-username>/qwenedit:latest`
 4. Configure GPU (recommended: RTX 4090 24GB or A100 40GB)
-5. Set container disk to 20GB+ (model is ~4GB)
+5. Set container disk to 50GB+ (model is ~40GB)
+6. Enable network volume for model caching (recommended for faster subsequent starts)
-6. Set timeout to 120 seconds
+7. Set timeout to 180 seconds (to accommodate first-time model download)
-7. Deploy and copy your endpoint URL
+8. Deploy and copy your endpoint URL

 ## API Usage